Bachelor of Secondary Education Brisbane | Compare Your Child’s Options

-This course has an ATAR of 70.
-If you achieve an ATAR/selection rank of 87 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
+This course has an ATAR of 72.
+If you achieve an ATAR/selection rank of 75 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
 Fees vary depending on the units chosen.
-In 2021, the annual fee for this course if projected to be $4,400.
+In 2022, the annual fee for this course is $5,400.
 Head to the QUT website for more information.

 The Griffith University Bachelor of Education prepares students to teach in primary or secondary settings.
 Students undertake a foundation first year and then undertake studies in either primary or secondary education from Year 1/Trimester 3.
 All Secondary Education degrees at Griffith University require sound achievement in:

 - English, English as an Additional Language, Literature or English & Literature Extension (Units 3&4, C)

 - General Mathematics or Mathematical Methods or Specialist Mathematics (Units 3&4, C)

 The other prerequisites depend on the area you are choosing to specialise in.
 For example, Chemistry, Physics or Biology teaching requires that these subjects have been completed successfully at senior level.
 You can choose two areas to teach or one area and study a learning support specialisation which skills you in providing learning support across the curriculum to children with special needs.
 This line of study requires an ATAR of 70.
 Annual course fees in 2021 were $5,200.

 University of Southern Queensland and the Australian Catholic University also offer Secondary Education Degrees.
 ACU provides accreditation to teach in Religious Education in Catholic Schools, providing you successfully complete the Religious Education components of the course.